tlevine/www.thomaslevine.com/content/!/desk/index.md

 To assemble the desk, I poke holes in the cardboard tubes, slide them over the stubs, and put some string or a dowel or screw or something through the holes to fix them in place.

+## Chair
+The chair is the [BackJack](http://www.bjindustriesinc.com/backjack-chairs.htm), either the original or the folding but not the XL.
+Either of these models will fit in the backpack.